 - 1 (15-18 ounce) package of yellow cake mix

 - Preheat oven to 350 degrees F.

-- In a large bowl, combine cake mix, eggs, oil, vanilla and beat until smooth (about 2 minutes).
-Add in the mandarin oranges with juice and lighty fold into the mixture until well blended.
+- In a large bowl, combine cake mix, eggs, oil, vanilla, and beat until smooth (about 2 minutes).
+Add in the mandarin oranges with juice and lightly fold into the mixture until well blended.